viihna-lehraine/ShoutShack/README.md

 * fine tune IP blacklist and VPN/proxy/TOR exit relay lists and the mechanism that will update them from external sources; create functions allowing admin CRUD operations on these lists

-* create automated, secure backup mechanism for contents of backend/data/
+* create secure backup mechanism for backend/data/

-* configure SOPS for decrypting and reading backend/data/ files

 * add and configure hcaptcha

-* re-examine routes and ensure
+* define and configure API routes

-* build user session functionality with JSON web tokens and test
+* build user session functionality with JSON web tokens

 * simulate user registration